Soda jerk

-Soda jerk (or soda jerker) is an American term used to refer to a person—typically a young man—who would operate the soda fountain in a restaurant, preparing and serving soda drinks and ice cream sodas.
+In the United States, a soda jerk (or soda jerker) was a person—typically a young man—operating the soda fountain in a restaurant, preparing and serving soda drinks and ice cream sodas.
 The drinks were made by mixing flavored syrup, carbonated water, and occasionally malt powder over either ice or a few scoops of ice cream.
 The drink would then be served in a tall glass with a long-handled spoon, most commonly known as a "soda spoon", and drinking straws.

 Soda jerks were relatively common in the United States from the 1920s until the late 1950s; due to economic and social trends, the occupation essentially no longer exists.

 Origin of term

 The term soda jerk was a pun on soda clerk, the formal job title of the drugstore assistants who operated soda fountains.
 It was inspired by the "jerking" action the server would implement to drive the fountain handle back and forth when adding soda.
 The soda fountain spigot itself was typically a sturdy, shiny fixture attached at the end of a pipe which protruded over the counter and curved down at the end for filling glasses.
 Since most drinks required carbonated water, the tap handle was built large to accommodate frequent use of the fountain.